Independent African news, markets, culture and politics.

 Coalition: ADC presents membership cards to David Mark, Aregbesola

-In a significant development ahead of the 2027 general elections, over 200 members of the All Progressives Congress (APC) in Gubuchi Ward, Makarfi Local Government Area of Kaduna State, have defected to the African Democratic Congress (ADC).
-The defections were formalized on Monday, as the party continues to gain momentum as a platform for opposition leaders.
+In a significant development ahead of the 2027 general elections, more than 200 members of the All Progressives Congress (APC) in Gubuchi Ward, Makarfi Local Government Area of Kaduna State, have defected to the African Democratic Congress (ADC).
+The defections were formalized on Monday, adding to the ADC’s growing momentum as a platform for opposition leaders.

-This latest wave of defections follows a trend that has been gaining traction since the coalition of opposition leaders adopted the ADC as their platform for the upcoming election.
-The ruling party, as well as other major parties such as the Peoples Democratic Party (PDP) and the Labour Party (LP), have seen a series of defections to the ADC.
-Notable opposition leaders, including former governors Rotimi Amaechi of Rivers State and Nasir El-Rufai of Kaduna State, have been at the forefront of receiving defectors into the ADC.
+This latest wave follows a broader trend that began when a coalition of opposition figures adopted the ADC as their vehicle for the upcoming election.
+The ruling party, as well as other major parties such as the Peoples Democratic Party (PDP) and the Labour Party (LP), have also experienced a series of defections to the ADC.
+Notable opposition leaders, including former governors Rotimi Amaechi of Rivers State and Nasir El‑Rufai of Kaduna State, have been at the forefront of welcoming defectors into the party.

 Scroll to Top